 Range Expressions

 A Range Expression checks that the value of the column is a number lying between, or equal to, the supplied upper and lower bounds.
-The bounding values are defined as Numeric Literals which accept real numbers expressed as decimals.

 [42] RangeExpr ::= "range(" NumericLiteral "," NumericLiteral ")"